Dr Jonathan Kennedy, PhD

-Dr Kennedy’s research seeks to understand why, when physicians and public health practitioners know how to prevent many infectious diseases, these diseases still persist.
-He uses a variety of quantitative and qualitative methods, including in-depth interviews with key informants and national and sub-national statistical analysis.
-In the past couple of years he has published research looking at the political determinants of cholera in Yemen (Lancet Global Health), vaccine hesitancy in Europe (Lancet Infectious Diseases, European Journal of Public Health), and the impact of armed conflict on efforts to eradicate polio in countries such as Syria (Health Policy and Planning), Pakistan (International Journal of Health Services), Nigeria and Somalia (Medicine, Conflict and Survival).
+My research seeks to understand why, when physicians and public health practitioners know how to prevent many infectious diseases, these diseases still persist.
+I use a variety of quantitative and qualitative methods, including in-depth interviews with key informants and national and sub-national statistical analysis.
+In the past couple of years, I have published research on the political determinants of cholera in Yemen, vaccine hesitancy in Europe, and the impact of armed conflict on efforts to eradicate polio in a variety of countries, including Syria, Pakistan, Nigeria and Somalia.

 Jonathan Kennedy and Domna Michailidou (2017): ‘Civil war, contested sovereignty and the limits of global health: The political determinants of the Syrian polio outbreak in 2013’, Health Policy and Planning 32(5): 690-698.